Joe Fanning: Career

 Other Royal Ascot victories have come on Holberg (2009 Queen's Vase), Hartnell (2014 Queen's Vase) and two Queen Alexandra Stakes on Oriental Fox in 2015 and 2017.

 His biggest single prize pot to date came in the Goffs Million Mile at The Curragh in September 2009 on Shakespearean, again for Johnston.
-He has won more than 100 races in Britain every season since then, with his highest total to date coming in 2012.
+He won more than 100 races in Britain every season from then until 2020, with his highest total to date of 188 coming in 2012.
 Also in that period, he twice won the All-Weather Jockeys' Championship - in 2009/10 and 2011/12.
 In 2014, he surpassed £2 million in British prize money for the first time.

 In September 2016, on his 46th birthday, he finally secured his first Group 1 victory on The Last Lion in the Middle Park at Newmarket by three-quarters of a length at 25/1, having won the Group 2 Sirenia Stakes at Kempton three weeks prior.
-Fanning later spoke of his satisfaction at winning a Group 1 after so many Group 2s and 3s "I wouldn’t have liked to face retirement without that Group 1 so I did have a feeling of relief," he said.
+Fanning later spoke of his satisfaction at winning a Group 1 after so many Group 2s and 3s "I wouldn't have liked to face retirement without that Group 1 so I did have a feeling of relief," he said.

+In 2023, he won the Ayr Gold Cup for the first time on Significantly and rode The Gatekeeper, the 25/1 winner of the closing Balmoral Handicap on British Champions Day at Ascot.
+For a short time in early-to-mid-season he headed the Jockeys Championship before eventually finishing 7th.

 He reached a mark of 2,500 winners in Great Britain on 24 August 2019 with a win at Redcar on Universal Gleam for Keith Dalgleish.
+He is one of only two active jockeys to reach that total and he has won more races since 1995 than any other jockey.
+As of the end of the 2023 flat season, he needed fewer than 200 to reach the 3,000 winner milestone, which he said was a little bit of a target for him.

-He is one of only two active jockeys to reach that total.
-Besides the above injuries, he has also broken collarbones in falls at Ayr and Hamilton and his heel at Wolverhapmton in June 2017.
+Besides the above injuries, he has also broken collarbones in falls at Ayr and Hamilton and his heel at Wolverhampton in June 2017.
+In June 2022, in a fall from Braes Of Doune at Musselburgh, he fractured his humerus and was sidelined for a large chunk of the busiest time of year, which contributed to his lowest seasonal total since the 1990s.

 He has ridden a winner at every track in Britain and regards Kieren Fallon at his peak as the toughest jockey he has ridden against.